-Looking For (Continued from page 13) remember that the tank park would flood something awful in blew up a few days earlier.
-L/Cpl.
-Zackowize, was a short timer but he had just extended the raining season.
+Looking For (Continued from page 13) remember that the tank park would flood something awful in the raining season.
 The Marine in the photo is L/Cpl.
 Auclair.
 He was the driver and I was the gunner on the tank.
-Sgt Maddox for four months (like me)...but he was only in-country for only was our TC and our loader was Joe Liu.
-When Joe took the job, three of those months and due to a family emergency, he rotated it got him of the company office.
-Later, in 1986, I got to hook up back to CONUS. with 1st.
+Sgt Maddox was our TC and our loader was Joe Liu.
+When Joe took the job, it got him of the company office.
+Later, in 1986, I got to hook up with 1st.
 SGT.
 Auclair.
-He was the First Sgt of Bravo Co, 1st One evening a week ago, I got a phone call from the Bravo Tanks in 29 Palms.
-I told myself that I was not going to retire Co, 3rd Tanks Comm.
-Chief, Doyle Harp.
-He told me he had the pages of our B-Co.
-"Memories Book," scanned and sent to from the Marine Corps without getting my hands on an M1A1 tank.
-He and I spent four great days out in the field driving and the VTA for posting, a similar photo is on page 22.
-If the Book shooting.
-I recall that "shooting on the run" was great...What a Cover is posted on the VTA website, as a matter of copyright, tank!!!
-I'd like to ask for a note of credit for the cover's design drawing.
-I had tried to locate Doyle for over 45 years and he finds me Rick Lewis through Cpl.
-Matt Felo...who I found on Facebook.
-1st.Sgt.
-USMC (Retired) Semper Fi, Phone: (858) 735-1772 Email: ricklent@aol.com Semper Fi P.S.
+He was the First Sgt of Bravo Co, 1st Tanks in 29 Palms.
+I told myself that I was not going to retire from the Marine Corps without getting my hands on an M1A1 tank.
+He and I spent four great days out in the field driving and shooting.
+I recall that "shooting on the run" was great...What a tank!!!
+Rick Lewis 1st.Sgt.
+USMC (Retired) Phone: (858) 735-1772 Email: ricklent@aol.com Semper Fi P.S.
 Craig Newberry and I have tried to find Auclair...but no luck.